ribaguifi/development-guidelines/github-usage.md

 When someone requests you a review of a PR:
 1. First of all, read and understand the specs and expected behaviour included on the PR description.
-2. Review and understand the changes of the code.
+2. Review and understand the changes of the code (do not forget the code related to tests).
 If you are in a trouble and it's hard to understand it, request the author to refactor it (e.g. too complex methods, non descriptive variables names...).
 3. Test that code works as expected (it has the behaviour described by the specs).
+Besides normal use cases remeber to test [edge cases](https://en.wikipedia.org/wiki/Edge_case).
 4. If you found a bug:
     - Include the steps to reproduce it.
     - If it is a frontend issue include: